+President Mallard Fillmore drummed his green-feathered fingers on the desk, sweating profusely as he fretted over the situation.
 “And you’re sure the effect is universal?
 Just about anyone who sees this image becomes… shall we say… enlightened to the notion that Doctor Hoot knows what’s best for the United Species and the world?”

-“Indeed, sir,” said the president’s special adviser in these matters.
+“Indeed, sir,” said the President’s special adviser in these matters.
 “It’s not like straight-up mind-control.
 It doesn’t really affect their free will otherwise, and what each animal does with that idea and how long they resist it depends on their personalities.”

 “Well… that’s awesome!
 How soon can we expose everyone in Congress and the FCC?”

 “Everyone in Congress meets in two rooms, so that won’t take long,” said newly appointed special adviser Dr. Hieronymous Horton Hoot.
 “The FCC is irrelevant.
 Television and websites are already showing the image on their own initiative.”

 “We should probably look into air-dropping fliers into the more rural parts of the country, to help spread the message there.
 That will doubtless cause some panic.
 As you know, animals tend to resist change.”

 “Price we pay for a better world, Hieronymous.
 I’m just glad we can trust you to bring us there.”

 “Randall Boggs is a sadistic alien throwback to the days of the flesh-eaters, and for what he did to Peter, he deserves to be locked in an echo chamber with an endless loop of Justin Blubber songs,” said Yankee Poodle, “but I trust him when he says we’re not Hoot’s highest priority.”